Controlling OBS Studio with Base Camp

 What you need to get started:

 First of all, open OBS Studio and head to Tools/WebSocket Server Settings.
-Edit the port if required and (optionally) set a password of your choice.
+Check the “Enable WebSocket server”, edit the port if required and (optionally) set a password of your choice.
 Keep OBS running in the background.

 Head over to Base Camp™, navigate to Everest’s Key Bindings page and choose a key you want to remap with an OBS control function.
 Select one of the available OBS control features:

 - Next/Previous profile